 Frontenac Paramedics - A Plan for the Future

-Frontenac Paramedics serve more than 171,000 residents across almost 4,000 sq/km of Eastern Ontario.
-About 150 Paramedics and a fleet of 17 ambulances (12 of which are in service at peak times) from seven stations attend some 32,000 calls per year.
+Frontenac Paramedics serve more than 174,000 residents across almost 4,000 sq/km of Eastern Ontario.
+About 150 Paramedics and a fleet of 19 ambulances (14 of which are in service at peak times) from eight stations attend some 32,000 calls per year.
 Response times and the other numbers we use to measure our performance are competitive among those of other Paramedic services in Ontario.
 Even though patients are often living their very worst days when they meet and interact with Paramedics, we measure a 99.9 percent satisfaction rate among those we serve.

 It’s a record of which we are individually and collectively proud.
 Virtually all that success is due to the individual contributions of Paramedics and the direct care they provide on-scene.
 Ours is a group of dedicated and highly trained women and men working together under sometimes very difficult conditions to help people solve big, life-threatening, problems.